 All of these hotels are proud to have great links to the local community.

 This is high end Uganda safari style luxury at its very best!
-The family owned eco-friendly lodge overlooks Lake Mburo National Park and the views over the park are magnificent.
-12 exquisite en suite tented rooms are cleverly nestled into the tranquil landscape and offer privacy and a sense of being alone and at one with nature.
-Each room is unique and full of character with a veranda where you can enjoy a morning coffee whilst taking in the gorgeous scenery.
+The family owned eco-friendly lodge overlooks Lake Mburo National Park.
+The exquisite en suite tented rooms nestle into the landscape and offer privacy and a sense of being at one with nature.
+Each room is unique and full of character.
 The personalised service is impeccable.
-A thatched dining area overlooks the waterhole, so you can watch the wildlife gather as you eat the delicious, beautifully prepared food, and the bar boasts African décor with lots of intriguing details.
-Other delights include a stunning infinity pool overlooking the waterhole and the bush baby viewing platform; a must see when you visit Uganda.
-The lodge works closely with the local community and offer a huge range of activities, notably the horse-riding safari.
+A thatched dining area overlooks the waterhole, so you can watch the wildlife gather as you eat delicious food.
+Other delights include a stunning infinity pool overlooking the waterhole and the bush baby viewing platform.
+The lodge works closely with the local community and offer a huge range of activities, including a horse-riding safari.
 One of our favourite hotels in Uganda!

 This friendly, relaxed family run hotel on the edge of Lake Mburo National Park offers eco-friendly, affordable accommodation and the staff are welcoming and helpful.
 The 8 comfortable, generously sized thatched cottages with en suite facilities are amply spaced out to provide loads of privacy and excellent views.
 The restaurant has a lovely atmosphere, serves delicious home cooked food and you can watch the wildlife, including zebra and impala, roam freely and drink at the nearby waterhole.
 The hotel offers mountain bike safaris and the unmissable opportunity to learn about the pastoral way of life of the local Bahima people.